- Good update to geometry

 - Best mountain bikes you can buy for under £2,000

 This bike I had in on test is the S3, which equates to a Medium.
-S sizing, in conjunction with shorter seat tubes, allows prospective riders to choose between three sizes of bike, technically I could ride and S2, an S3 and an S4 but I settled on the middle of those three.
-It does mean that riders do need to be aware of what geometry figures might suit them, but that’s nothing a quick sit on a demo bike or a study of geometry charts won't sort out.
+S sizing, in conjunction with shorter seat tubes, allows riders to choose between three sizes for preference.
+Technically I could ride and S2, S3 or an S4, but I settled on the middle of those three.

-Our bike is the Expert spec which costs £4,750.
-This bike gets a Fox Float 34 Performance Elite fork, a Fox Float DPS Performance Elite shock, SRAM G2 RSC 4-pot brakes, SRAM X01 Eagle, an X-Fusion Manic dropper post and a smattering of Specialized parts elsewhere.
+It gets a Fox Float 34 Performance Elite fork, a Float DPS Performance Elite shock, SRAM G2 RSC 4-pot brakes, SRAM X01 Eagle, an X-Fusion Manic dropper post and a smattering of Specialized parts elsewhere.

-The new range of Stumpjumpers are 29er only and all have 130mm of rear travel, paired with a 140mm fork.
-The wheels and tyres are all Specialized branded, there are Roval wheels with a 29mm internal diameter, 2.3" Specialized Grid tyres (Butcher front and a Purgatory at the rear) and 35mm diameter bars and stem.
+The new Stumpjumpers are 29er only, and all have 130mm of rear travel, paired with a 140mm fork.
+Wheels and tyres are all Specialized branded: you get Roval wheels with a 29mm internal diameter, wearing 2.3" Grid tyres – a Butcher front and a Purgatory at the rear.

-The wheelbase comes out at 1200mm and with 432mm chainstays, its relatively stable without a monster truck feel.
-The short rear end help that snappy, punching out of corners feel whilst the slack head angle helps you point and shoot down the rough stuff with confidence.
-The flex stays provide a snappier more lively feeling, you get fired out of corner with precision and energy.
+The wheelbase comes out at 1200mm and, with 432mm chainstays, it's relatively stable while avoiding a monster truck feel.
+The short rear end and flex stay design helps create that snappy, punch-out-of-corners feel, whilst the slack head angle helps you point and shoot down the rough stuff with confidence.

-I’d say if you like to feel connected to the trail, you like a bit of steep-tech and you like getting out on some cross country blasts then the Stumpjumper could be the all round bike you are looking for.
-It’s a neat, light, well designed bike that'll give its rider a hell of a good time downhill and then pedal back up without complaint.
+If you like to feel connected to the trail, like a bit of steep tech but also enjoy some cross country blasts, the 2021 Stumpjumper Expert could be the all-rounder you're looking for.
+It’s a neat, light, well-designed bike that gives its rider a hell of a good time downhill, then pedals back up without complaint.

 Add comment